SMILE Eye Surgery

 Benefits of SMILE

-Research also has shown that fewer symptoms of dry eyes may occur after SMILE, compared with LASIK surgery.
-This is likely because fewer corneal nerves are disrupted during the SMILE procedure, since the corneal incision is significantly smaller than that required to create a LASIK flap.
-Also, because fewer nerves are cut, there may be less loss of corneal sensitivity following the SMILE procedure, compared with LASIK.
+Research also has shown that fewer symptoms of dry eyes may occur after SMILE eye surgery, compared with LASIK surgery.
+This is likely because fewer corneal nerves are disrupted during the SMILE eye surgery procedure, since the corneal incision is significantly smaller than that required to create a LASIK flap.
+Also, because fewer nerves are cut, there may be less loss of corneal sensitivity following the SMILE eye surgery procedure, compared with LASIK.

 Frequently Asked Questions